AdobeDocs/analytics-platform.en/help/components/filters/quick-filters.md

    ![](assets/project-only.png)

-1. Select the checkbox next to **[!UICONTROL Make this filter available to all your projects and add it to your component list.]**
+1. Select the checkbox next to **[!UICONTROL Make available to all your projects and add to your component list.]**
 1. Click **[!UICONTROL Save]**.
 1. The filter now appears in your filter component list for all your projects.
 1. You can also [share the filter](/help/components/filters/manage-filters.md) with other people in your organization.